FireBlinkLTD/prxi-openid-connect/README.md

 - `REDIRECT_PAGE_REQUEST_ON_404` - [optional] URL to redirect when no mapping found for requested path
 - `REDIRECT_PAGE_REQUEST_ON_403` - [optional] URL to redirect when no access is denied, as none of the JWT claims matching mappings

+#### JWT Claims

+- `EXTRACT_CLAIMS` - comma separated list of claims to extract from both Auth/ID token payloads, e.g. "username, email".
+Value is passed as a JSON with the `HEADERS_CLAIMS` header to the upstream service.

 #### Headers

-- `HEADERS_CLAIMS_ALL` - [optional] header name to pass all the claims extracted from access/id tokens before calling the upstream service
+- `HEADERS_CLAIMS_AUTH_ALL` - [optional] header name to pass all the auth claims extracted from access/id tokens before calling the upstream service
-- `HEADERS_CLAIMS_MATCHING` - [optional] header name to pass just the matching claims extracted from access/id tokens before calling the upstream service
+- `HEADERS_CLAIMS_AUTH_MATCHING` - [optional] header name to pass just the matching auth claims extracted from access/id tokens before calling the upstream service
+- `HEADERS_CLAIMS_PROXY` - [optional] header name to pass extracted attributes from both access and id tokens (useful to extract such information as username and/or email), definition of claims to pass should be described via `EXTRACT_CLAIMS` environment variable (see above)
 - `HEADERS_INJECT_REQUEST` - [optional] JSON object of additional headers to apply to the request before calling the upstream service
 - `HEADERS_INJECT_RESPONSE` - [optional] JSON object of additional headers to apply to the response